aws-samples/aws-hpc-tutorials/content/03-WRF/01-spack-install-wrf.md

 Now that we've built a cluster, let's install WRF:

-**Note** we're going to install via a slurm job on a compute node, this ensures the architecture that we compile the code on matches the architecture it'll run on, it also allows us to use all the cores on a single instance to speedup the install:
+**Note** we're going to install WRF via a Slurm job on a compute node, this ensures the architecture that we compile the code on matches the architecture it'll run on, it also allows us to use all the cores on a single instance to speedup the install:

 ```bash
 cat <<EOF > wrf.sbatch